-Performance, 2011, duration: one hour.
-In collaboration with Inger Margrethe Hove Laustsen.
+Performance, 2011, in collaboration with Inger Margrethe Hove Laustsen.

 Created during performance workshop with Prinz Gholam, at the Trondheim Academy of Fine Arts.

 At One point we were both eating an orange, and noticed how we did this very differently.
 This led to a discussion of what is considered normal or polite behavior, and how normal behavior can become abnormal or obsessive.
 It is not a question of right or wrong, rather an interest in reality as subjective.